 Adult birds know what to give and withhold from their babies, but in short, everything that an adult bird can eat is edible for babies.
 This includes pumpkin and the additional vitamins it provides.

 Different Parts of a Pumpkin: What Can Birds Eat?

-I hope that so far, you have learned that yes, pumpkins are a healthy treat and an excellent source of nutrition for birds!
-Let’s take a closer look at some more common questions that people ask about feeding pumpkins to chickens.
+I hope that so far, you have learned that yes, pumpkin is a healthy treat and an excellent source of nutrition for birds!
+Let’s take a closer look at some more common questions that people ask about feeding pumpkins to birds.
 Specifically, we need to take a look at a variety of pumpkin parts and pumpkin products!

 Is It Okay to Feed Birds Pumpkin Seeds?

 Absolutely!
 Pumpkin seeds are one of the most nutritious parts of the pumpkin plant.

 Will Birds Eat the Whole Seed?
 Or Do I Need to Crush The Seeds?

 For the most part, birds will eat the whole unprocessed seed (i.e. the content in pumpkin seeds).
 Most birders offer fully intact pumpkin seeds to their birds, rather than cutting them up or crushing them.
 That process is quite difficult, and not really necessary.